 Can you put these mixed-up times in order?
-You could arrange them
+You could arrange them in a circle.

 Do you know the rhyme about ten green bottles hanging on a wall?
 If the first bottle fell at ten past five and the others fell down at 5 minute intervals, what time would the last bottle fall down?

 These two challenges will test your time-keeping!

 Use your knowledge of angles to work out how many degrees the hour and minute hands of a clock travel through in different amounts of time.

 These clocks have only one hand, but can you work out what time they are showing from the information?

 During the third hour after midnight the hands on a clock point in the same direction (so one hand is over the top of the other).
 At what time, to the nearest second, does this happen?

 These clocks have been reflected in a mirror.
 What times do they say?

 Which segment on a digital clock is lit most each day?
 Which segment is lit least?
 Does it make any difference if it is set to 12 hours or 24 hours?

 Which times on a digital clock have a line of symmetry?
 Which look the same upside-down?
 You might like to try this investigation and find out!